wtg/Shuttle-Tracker-ML/Nicholas-ML/Data/README.md

 python ADataProcessor.py Output.csv output
 ```
 Output:<br>
-  - output/AllBusses.txt.
+  - output/AllBusses.csv.
 A file containing all the buses data from the table.
 The time is now represented as an int and the field for "user" or "system" is gone.
+It then has its next position and time it takes to get there for output for the machine learning.
-  - output/BusXXX.txt.
+  - output/BusXXX.csv.
 A file containing only buses XXX information.
 It is organized the same as above, but the bus ID isn't inside each row anymore.

 # AutoConvertCoords.py